What Do We Mean When We Talk About Data Storytelling?: Comparing Data Storytelling with Classic Narratology

-The identification of five key perspectives within the definitions underscores the evolution of storytelling from its classical origins to data stories thriving in the digital era.
-The term ``narrative", frequently cited as integral to data storytelling, is broadly utilized in narratology yet lacks a precise definition in the literature we examined.
+The term ``narrative,'' frequently cited as integral to data storytelling, is broadly utilized in narratology yet lacks a precise conceptualization in the literature we examined.
 This gap prompts an essential inquiry: How do the elements of a data story align with traditional narrative components?
 This understanding promises to expand the storytelling toolkit, facilitating the melding of timeless narrative charm with the nuances of data communication.
 Through a focused review of narratology literature, we delve into the adaptation of three fundamental narrative elements—\textit{Event}, \textit{Character}, and \textit{Plot}—in data storytelling.
-In this section, we juxtapose narratological theories with definitions of data storytelling from our review and insights from research within our corpus, shedding light on the interplay between traditional narrative structures and data storytelling practices.
+In this section, we juxtapose classic narratological theories with conceptualizations of data storytelling from our review and insights from research within our corpus, shedding light on the interplay between traditional narrative structures and data storytelling practices.